j10ra/front-end-template/README.md

 ### Running FED template
 <p>If you haven't used <a href="http://gruntjs.com/">Grunt</a> before, be sure to check out the <a href="http://gruntjs.com/getting-started">Getting Started</a> guide, as it explains how to create a <a href="http://gruntjs.com/sample-gruntfile"><code>gruntfile.js</code></a> as well as install and use Grunt plugins.
 Once you're familiar with that process, you may run the template using the pre built grunt tasks below</p>

-Go to the root directory where the template is forked or cloned
+Go to the root directory where the template is forked or cloned <br />
-* Right click on the directory and <code>Git Bash here</code> or use terminal or cmd
+* Right click on the directory and <code>Git Bash here</code> or use terminal or cmd <br />
-* Type: <code>npm install</code> to install node modules from the package.json
+* <code>npm install</code> to install node modules from the package.json, see package.json for dependencies<br />
+* <code>bower install</code> to install packages from bower.json, see bower.json for dependencies

 ##### Grunt Tasks
 <table>